Vatican City Population Pyramid (2023)

 How does Vatican City compare demographically to its neighbors?

-Vatican City's demographic characteristics show typical transitional patterns for its region.
-The median age of 37.0 years indicates more advanced demographic development than many regional neighbors.
+Vatican City's demographic characteristics reflect advanced development compared to regional averages.
+The median age of 59.6 years indicates more advanced demographic development than many regional neighbors.
 Fertility rates of approximately 1.6 children per woman show more advanced fertility transition than neighboring countries.
-The elderly population proportion of 24.1% indicates more advanced aging than typical for the region.
+The elderly population proportion of 35.9% indicates more advanced aging than typical for the region.
 Economic development levels, education systems, healthcare access, and urbanization rates influence these demographic differences.
 Regional migration patterns also create demographic connections, with labor mobility and cultural exchange affecting population structures across neighboring countries.
 Understanding regional demographic contexts helps interpret Vatican City's development trajectory and policy needs.

 comparison